Visiting Denali National Park: The Last Great Frontier

 The tour bus trips into the park are a little different from the shuttle buses in that riders cannot get off and on the buses.
 Once on the bus you are there for the duration.
 The drivers on the tours are certified naturalists and they both drive and narrate during the trip.
 There are three tour options available and they are considerably more expensive than the shuttle buses.

-- Denali Natural History Tour – This 4 ½ to 5 hour tour travels approximately 17 miles into the park to Primrose Ridge.
+- Denali Natural History Tour – This 4 ½ to 5-hour tour travels approximately 17 miles into the park to Primrose Ridge.
 This option makes several interpretive stops in addition to providing a snack and drink.

-- Tundra Wilderness Tour – This 7 to 8 hour tour takes visitors to at least the Toklat River.
+- Tundra Wilderness Tour – This 7 to 8-hour tour takes visitors to at least the Toklat River.
 This tour concentrates on wildlife viewing and photo opportunities and provides a box lunch.

 Annual Road Lottery

-Every year after the shuttle bus season ends the park has a four day road lottery where visitors who are selected can drive up to 85 miles into the park.
+Every year after the shuttle bus season ends the park has a four-day road lottery where visitors who are selected can drive up to 85 miles into the park.
 The lottery accepts applications from June 1st to June 30th, and winners are notified in July.
-If selected, winners can purchase a day long permit that allows them to drive as far as the weather and road conditions allow.
+If selected, winners can purchase a day-long permit that allows them to drive as far as the weather and road conditions allow.

-The spring and fall shoulder season allow visitors to drive up to thirty miles into the park.
+The spring and fall shoulder season allows visitors to drive up to thirty miles into the park.
 The shoulder season is just before and after the shuttle bus season and is dictated by the weather and the road conditions.
-Be careful before heading beyond the fifteen mile mark as the road turns to dirt and gravel.
+Be careful before heading beyond the 15-mile mark as the road turns to dirt and gravel.
 If you have a rental vehicle you may want to check with your rental company as most of them forbid drivers from taking the rental vehicles off of paved roads.